paynl/shopware6-plugin/README.md

 # Description

-With the PAY. plugin you can easily add different payment methods to your XXX webshop.
-You can go to https://www.pay.nl (Dutch) for an overview of all our features and services, you can also visit https://docs.pay.nl/https://docs.pay.nl/plugins#shopware-six for more documentation of our plugin.
+With the PAY. plugin you can easily add different payment methods to your Shopware 6 webshop.
+You can go to https://www.pay.nl (Dutch) for an overview of all our features and services, you can also visit https://docs.pay.nl/plugins#shopware-six for more documentation of our plugin.

 - [Description](#description)
 - [Available payment methods](#available-payment-methods)